Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Introduction

-Next-token prediction-based pretraining involves self-supervised tasks where, given a sequence of data, the model is trained to predict the next or subsequent data points.
+In next-token prediction-based pretraining, the model learns to predict the next or subsequent data points in a given sequence.
 This style of pretraining has been used in language modeling (where given a sequence of words the model learns to predict the next word\cite{touvron2023llama}) most notably GPT\cite{achiam2023gpt}.
 In the geoscience domain, next token prediction style of pretraining has been used in the climate/weather foundation models \cite{nguyen2023climax,schmude2024prithviwxcfoundationmodel,pathak2022fourcastnet,gao2022earthformer}.
 Here, given a series of masked or unmasked climate variables, the objective is to estimate these climate variables at a random future timestamp (see Figure \ref{fig:smvsf_pretrain_task}).
-Models pretrained in this variable step forecasting (VSF) fashion have shown great performance in \textit{forecasting based downstream tasks}, where the aim is to predict future variables based on past observations.
-Examples of such tasks include precipitation forecasting, hurricane trajectory tracking, sea surface temperature prediction.
+This pretraining task has been augmented to include multiple modalities where instead of trying to forecast one variable, future values of multiple variables are estimated from a common embedding (see Figure \ref{fig:mmvsf_pretrain_task_old}) Models pretrained in this variable step forecasting (VSF) fashion have shown great performance in tasks where the aim is to predict future variables based on past observations.
+Examples of such tasks include precipitation forecasting, hurricane trajectory tracking, and sea surface temperature prediction.

-In geosciences, there is often a complex interplay between different variables i.e., one set of variables (drivers) influence the other set of variables (response).
+In geoscience applications, there is often a complex interplay between different variables i.e., one set of variables (drivers) influence the other set of variables (response).
 For example, weather (driver) influences the vegetation growth (response) which can be observed by a satellite.
-In such scenarios none of the two pre-training paradigms (MR and VSF) fully utilize the relationship between these sets of variables for learning robust representations.
-For example, consider foundation models for remote sensing applications.
-Here, VSF based pre-training solely using satellite data is not adequate because change in satellite imagery in a region strongly depends on how weather interacts with that region.
-In other words, satellite imagery alone does not have enough information to estimate future states without weather.
-Furthermore, just using MR pretraining does not allow for capturing of temporal patterns in land cover change to be effectively included during pre-training.
+Note that the response observed by satellite in response to weather drivers will differ depending on the state/nature of the location.
+For example, grasslands may green up after rain, evergreen forests and urban areas may not change much in response to the rain, and different types of crops may be impacted by weather differently.
+Neither MR nor VSF attempt to capture such causal relationships between these sets of variables for learning robust embeddings.
+MR and VSF based pretraining primarily capture structure in the data in space and time, respectively, and do not explicitly leverage knowledge of causal relationship across modalities.